×

 A hip fracture is a break in the upper quarter of the thigh bone near the hip joint.
-People over 65 years of age are the most at risk for a hip fracture, as the risk of falling increases with age.
-This type of injury can cause potentially life-threatening complications, so it is important to be seen by a doctor.
-Treatment almost always includes surgery, followed by physical therapy.
+People over 65 years of age are at the highest risk for a hip fracture, as the risk of falling increases with age.
+This type of injury can cause potentially life-threatening complications, so it is important to be seen by a doctor as soon as possible if you believe you have broken your hip.
+Treatment for a hip fracture almost always involves surgery, followed by physical therapy.
+Learn more about hip fractures and how they are treated at Raleigh Orthopaedic below.

 What Part of the Hip Can Break?

-Four different parts of the hip can experience a fracture.
-There is the femoral neck, intertrochanteric area, subtrochanteric area, and femoral head.
+Four different parts of the hip can experience a fracture – the femoral neck, intertrochanteric area, subtrochanteric area, and femoral head.

 • Femoral Neck: The top of the femur (thigh bone) and below the “ball” that sits in the hip socket.